 - easier to recharge than it is to refill a tank thanks to wireless charging;

 - able to improve traffic and provide remarkable energy efficiency;

 - safer both for passengers and the environment.

 The only problem is that autonomous vehicle computing, sensors, and connectivity consume a lot of electricity.
 This means that the driving range of an electric vehicle suffers.
 However, some of that range can be reclaimed with smart routing and advanced battery technologies.

 Clearly, the benefits of autonomous and connected EVs outweigh the drawbacks.
 Electric car companies prove that.
 General Motors has recently revealed the self-driving Bolt EV that will get to market in 2019.
 In October 2017, the Swedish company NAVYA released a fully autonomous bus.
 It’s the first 100% autonomous vehicle available for commercial use.
 And it has an electric engine.

 Electric cars and software are a perfect match

 The continuous growth of the electric car market leads to an increasing demand for electric car software systems and electronic control unit software solutions.
-In fact, the automotive system market in 2017 amounted to $5.15 billion.
+In fact, the automotive market in 2017 amounted to $5.15 billion.
 According to the embedded system global forecast, this number will reach $7.41 billion by 2022.

 Electric car design software helps to evaluate vehicle performance and find weak spots in a BEV’s design.
-Embedded electric car software increases a vehicle’s comfort, safety, and value.
-And most importantly, software helps to cope with a BEV’s main disadvantages.
+Embedded electric vehicle software increases comfort, safety, and value.
+And most importantly, electric car software solutions help to cope with a BEV’s main disadvantages.

 Since electric cars have special maintenance requirements, software systems help to manage the vehicle.
 Electric car battery maintenance is possible with the help of battery management systems while smart routing is the answer to the range problem.
 And you can make the most out of poor charging infrastructure with the help of electric car navigation that’s based on the locations of charging points.